KI7MT/wspr-analytics/spark/README.md

 1. Converting CSV files to Parquet
 1. Query both raw CSV files and Parquet partitions
 1. Query Parquet Folders and GroupBy and Count Columns.
+1. Example opf how to convert Epoch time to humand readable values

 ## Basic Tool and Build Instructions